besafe-labs/onfido-go-sdk/README.md

 ### Applicants

-- Create applicant
-- Retrieve applicant
-- List applicants
+- All endpoints related to applicants
-- Update applicant
-- Delete applicant
-- Restore deleted applicant

 ### Workflow Runs

-- Create workflow run
-- Retrieve workflow run
-- List workflow runs
+- All endpoints related to workflow runs

-- Retrieve workflow run evidence summary file
+### Documents

+- All endpoints related to documents

 ## Features